PEDIATRIC SCOLIOSIS HUB

 - X-rays: X-rays of the spine are commonly used to assess the degree and pattern of the spinal curvature.
 They help determine the type of scoliosis and measure the curvature angle, aiding in treatment planning and monitoring.

-- Additional tests: In some cases, additional imaging studies such as magnetic resonance imaging (MRI) or computed tomography (CT) scans may be recommended to evaluate the spine and surrounding structures more comprehensively.
+- Additional tests: In some cases, doctors will order imaging studies such as magnetic resonance imaging (MRI) or computed tomography (CT) scans to evaluate the spine and surrounding structures more comprehensively.

 What are the Treatment Options for Pediatric Scoliosis?